FlameF0X/Open-SnowflakeCore/G1/README.md

 - Inspired by the GPT family of models
 - Built with PyTorch and HuggingFace Transformers
 - Educational implementation for the community
+- If you build a model and publish it on HuggingFace please credit me, [Daniel Fox](https://huggingface.co/FlameF0X) or this repo!

 ---

 **Note**: This is an educational implementation.
 For production use cases, consider using established libraries like HuggingFace Transformers or other optimized frameworks.